Skip to content

 A relational database like MySQL supports referencing instances of same or different model(s).
 This includes fetching referenced instances or aggregating information on such related instances as part of a query.

-In Hitchy Odem - for being an ODM instead of an ORM - relations between instances are not supported implicitly.
-Instead it is up to your application to handle relations between instances.
+In Hitchy Odem - for being a document-oriented database instead of a relational database - relations between instances are not supported implicitly.
+Instead, it is up to your application to handle relations between instances.
 This property type is meant to save references on other instances you can use to indicate relations and handle those indicators as you like.

 UUIDs are declared with type: "uuid".
 A supported alias is type: "key".